OhhTuRnz/MAD_2024/README.md

 ## Installation

-LogoGPS is available for both iOS and Android devices.
-You can download it from the App Store or Google Play Store.
+LogoGPS is available for Android devices.
+You can download it from the Google Play Store.

 ## Support